-- AT Committee - Our AT Committee meets monthly to learn from one another and collaborate on new district AT initiatives.
+- AT Committee - Our AT Committee meets virtually throughout the year to collaborate on new district AT initiatives.

 - Building Point People - Members from our AT Committee are AT “go to” people in their building(s) for questions regarding AT procedures or tools.

-- Assistive Technology Coordinator - Kelly Key, Our district's Assistive Technology Coordinator is available to assist teams with assistive technology assessment, training, and consultation. email@example.com
+- Assistive Technology Coordinator - Kelly Key, Barrington 220's Assistive Technology Coordinator is available to assist students, staff, and parents with assistive technology consideration, implementation, training, and consultation. email@example.com